ajalt/colormath/README.md

 Colormath can:

 - Convert between color models and spaces
-- Manipulate colors with transformation such as mixing and chromatic adaptation
+- Manipulate colors with transformations such as mixing and chromatic adaptation
 - Calculate attributes such as WCAG contrast and perceptual color difference
 - Generate gradients with custom interpolation methods and easing functions
 - Parse and render colors as strings, including all representations from the CSS spec